Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 An engagement ring with a band (or shank) of at least 1.6mm-2.0mm provides a stable foundation for a center stone.
 Shanks thinner than 1.6mm may not hold up in the long-run.
 That’s why we recommend going no smaller than a 1.5mm band.
 If the band is too thin, it’s likely to crack or bend over time.

 A thin band is made with less precious metal—making a complex ring design more challenging.
-Embrace the simple style with a classic look, like this pave engagement ring.
+Embrace the simple style with a classic look, like this pave engagement ring from James Allen.
 By limiting the intricate details, you’re allowing the skinny band to do what it does best: showcase the center stone.

 A skinny band often makes a diamond appear larger.
-Even a 0.9 Carat diamond, like this whisper thin engagement ring, appears big on the slender band.
+Even a 0.9 Carat diamond, like this whisper thin engagement ring from James Allen, appears big on the slender band.
 While a bigger diamond is often thought of as better, a skinny band can be overpowered by a diamond that’s 2 or 3 carats.
 If the diamond is too big, it will cover most of the band—defeating the purpose of a skinny ring.

 Rather than trying to maximize the carat weight, focus on the cut quality of the diamond.
 A diamond’s cut is the characteristic that most greatly impacts its beauty.
 By putting more of your budget into the cut quality, you’ll end up with the most brilliant diamond.
-If you want to add more sparkle to your thin band, consider a pave band with small side stones like this yellow gold ring or a halo ring, like this stunning round cut engagement ring.
+If you want to add more sparkle to your thin band, consider a pave band with small side stones like this yellow gold ring from James Allen or a halo ring, like this stunning round cut engagement ring also from James Allen.

 Ensure your diamond is completely secure in its setting.
-For example, with a pear-shaped diamond, like in this yellow gold halo setting, the pointy end of the diamond is protected.
-Prong settings, like this rose gold solitaire setting, helps ensure the corners of the diamond don’t chip.
+For example, with a pear-shaped diamond, like in this yellow gold halo setting from James Allen, the pointy end of the diamond is protected.
+Prong settings, like this rose gold solitaire setting from James Allen, helps ensure the corners of the diamond don’t chip.

 If you spot a ring you adore but would prefer a skinny band, ask the jeweler if they offer a thinner alternative in the same style.
 Sometimes a thin band may be available, but not always.
 Ask if they can send you a photo of what a skinnier band would look like, so you know exactly what you’re ordering.